 Are you feeling emotionally manipulated and controlled in your most intimate relationships, reacting in a harmful and destructive way?
 Do moments of self-doubt, regret, and hurt seem to linger long after every interaction?
 If so, reactive abuse might be at play.
-It’s time for a change – it is possible to break free from the psychological toxicity cycle resulting from emotional manipulation.
-After reading this article, you’ll be able to recognize what triggers this behavior and learn how to regain control over yourself; no longer will these damaging dynamics define who you are and how you respond.

 Striving to Interact More Healthily?